preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/system/user-profile-card/index.rst.txt

 User Profile Card
 ===================

-The new user profile card will be shown (if this functionality is activated) whenever you click on a user name in Omnia.
+The user profile card will be shown (if this functionality is activated) whenever you click on a user name in Omnia.
 The user profile card is designed to align with user profile cards in other services in Microsoft 365.

 Here's how a profile card can look:

 .. image:: profile-card-example-jorg.png

-**Note!** In Omnia on-prem, all options referring to Delve is removed, as it's a Microsoft 365 feature and therefoe not available on-prem.
+**Note!** In Omnia on-prem, all options referring to Delve is removed, as it's a Microsoft 365 feature and therefore not available on-prem.

 The new user profile card also includes the possibility to browse who reports to who in the organization.